 My soul needed moisture, richness.
 There are many places within the Church.Church does not mean a building.
 No symbol is that literal in the dream world.
 I needed to find my space of spiritual belonging.

 Using the nouns from the dream, I found new ideas, new thoughts and a deep release of many fears.
 The Church may be my own Inner Temple or perhaps symbolic of the Universe.
 The people moving away from me, my dream ego, may be interpreted as my fear of being different, being ridiculed and not belonging.
 I need to repair or find new chairs.
 The anger of the people is my own anger against myself.
 In Jungian thought, dream people are aspects of self.
 This is not about others.
 It is about my own beliefs, fears, interpretations and emotions.
 The dream feels like forgiveness.
 Within rules and rituals are miniscule seeds of truth … small “t”.
 The Church, as my Dad taught me, is the entire Universe.
 I remember him answering my 4 year old self questions about a neighbor who was haying the fields one Sunday morning as we drove to the local Catholic Church.
-“He could be praying up and down every row” he said.
+“He could be praying up and down every row,” he said.
 “After all, he is in the biggest Church there is.”
-I was about 4.